pendragons-code/System-Priority-Table/README.md

 # WHY THE TRUCK NOW????
 So I got sick recently and I basically cannot do too much.
 But here are things I will still work on.
 Also I am suddenly put into a situation where I cannot host Jasbot and some other stuff locally for some time due to my ISP having maintainence come by soon!
+After some back and forth I actually decided to host most of my stuff on replit, the free tier.

 # System-Priority-Table
 Things of higher priority are on top, this is my development table.
 This does not include the multi-headed dick hydra that is my social life and the issues that haunt my on a consistent and clockwork-like basis.